wdi-sg/gitbook-2018/06-ruby-rails/rails-1-M/readme.md

 * Implement one to many relationships through models in Rails
 * Use the `collection_select` form helper to display a collection of associated items

+Let's create a minimal rails app so that we can demonstrate the use of associations inside the rails app.

+Rails gives us a few tools to make associations easy inside the controllers and views (in addition to active record)

 ## Create the app:
 ```bash
 rails new parks -d postgresql